Alabama State Tax Extension: The Ultimate Guide

 But before you exhale, remember—an extension to file doesn't mean an extension to pay.

-To avoid penalties, you must pay at least 90% of your total tax liability by April 15th.
+To avoid penalties, you must pay your total tax liability by April 15th.
 This refers to the full amount you’ll report when filing your Alabama return—not just an estimate.
-If your payment falls short of 90% of what you actually owe, penalties may apply.
+If you failed to pay all your tax liabilities, you'll face penalties may apply.

 Don't worry; we've got you covered.